maliMirkec/personal-website/site/articles/bem-wordpress-theme.md

 ## Final thoughts

 There you have it, a WordPress starter theme.
 All you need to do is download [the project](https://github.com/maliMirkec/_bem) and start developing new shiny WordPress theme.

-As always, any comments or [tweets](https://twitter.com/malimirkeccita) are appreciated.